anhdang000/simple-maze-solving/README.md

 ![](https://github.com/anhdang000/simple-maze-solving/blob/master/training_log.png)

 The algorithm let the agent to find the whole way by itself from scratch.
 At early episodes, time intervals spending on an episode is extremely costly.
 In a worse case, these numbers are more considerable.
-The problem can be slightly solved
+The problem can be slightly solved by increasing `epsilon` for actions balancing.

 ## 3. Evaluation
 I randomly generate start points for the agent to show its understanding about the learned maze.